michaeltranxd/GPIP-Repository/README.md

-# GPIP-Repository
-Summer 2019 GPIP
+# Summer 2019 GPIP Description
+This summer, I will be working under Professor Marai about data visualization of head and neck cancer patients.
+The repository is designed to keep my work organized.